Welcome to the History of Medicine Library.

 The library holds approximately 40,000 items covering all aspects of medical history, with a comprehensive focus on Australian material.
 The collection covers monographs, journals, artworks, manuscripts, photographs, correspondence and antique medical instruments.
 Much of the material is rare and unique.

-The History of Medicine Library is involved in a wide range of activities which includes a Lecture Series, the College Roll, a quarterly Newsletter, publications and various initiatives involving the research activities of the College.
 We service the research needs of College fellows, College staff, academics, history students, genealogists and even occasionally medical researchers and lawyers who need to research the past.
-Any member of the public who is genuinely interested in medical history is welcome to visit, take a guided tour of the library and refer to our holdings in our well appointed Reading Room.
+Any member of the public who is genuinely interested in medical history is welcome to visit, take a guided tour of the library, and refer to our holdings in our well appointed Reading Room.

-Historical tours are available to interested members of the public free of charge Mon to Fri 9:00am - 4:30pm or later with notice.
+Historical tours are available to interested members of the public free of charge Mon to Fri 9:00am - 4:00pm or later with notice.
 Note that appointments at least a day or two ahead of your visit are preferred.
-Also, note that the library will be closed on Tuesday 25th February, Tuesday 4th March, Tuesday 18th March, Tuesday 1st April, Tuesday 22nd April , Tuesday 29th April etc. These closure dates are flexible, however, and if you need to visit the library on one of these days please contact the librarian to discuss.
+Also, note that the library will be closed from 4:00 pm on the 17th September 2014 and then will reopen at 9:00 am on 23rd September 2014.

 The library's services are free to bona fide researchers.